Cash flow forecast

 Bank Accounts

 Use this area to select the bank accounts you want to include in the cash flow.
-You must select at least one bank account.
-The information in this area is read only, except the Include?
-Column.
 Each time you select or clear a bank account, the transaction list automatically refreshes.

 When you select a bank account it remains selected until you change it, even if you close and reopen the Cash Flow Forecast window.